New Work from Steven Harvey

 My essay, which became the basis for my memoir The Book of Knowledge and Wonder, was also chosen for Best American Essays 2013.
 It first appeared in River Teeth in Spring 2012 and remains the best introduction to my work.

-I am grateful to the editors for their support of my writing over the years.
+I am grateful to the editors, Joe Mackall and Dan Lehman, for their support of my writing over the years.

 "Madre Luz": Notable in Best American Essays 2019